caoccao/Javet/docs/development/design.rst

 Reference typed objects keep memory footprint in V8 + JNI + JVM.
 All resource will be recycled when ``close()`` is called.
 That is quite an old school way of managing resource.
 Javet tries to hide that kind of tedious work from Java applications via try-with-resource.

-Please refer to :doc:`../reference/tips/best_practices` for detail.
+Please refer to :doc:`../reference/tips/best_practices` for details.

 Node.js Mode vs. V8 Mode
 ========================